-For amounts other than those shown on Schedule K-1, enter each item on a separate line of Part II of Schedule E (Form 1040).
+If you have amounts other than those shown on Schedule K-1 to report on Schedule E (Form 1040), enter each item on a separate line of Part II of Schedule E.

 Box 1.
 Taxable Income (Loss) From Passive Activities